lorenwest/robot-disco/README.md

 node-botnet
 ===========

-Network of robots running on small devices
+Private TCP/IP network of node.js robots running on small devices.
+Robots are instances of node.js modules that interact with the physical world.